foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 3. Build application

-    make app
+    make app -->

-### Run the Application on the Board Using MetaWare Debugger
+### Run the Application with MetaWare Debugger on the nSim Simulator.

-In case you do not have access to the MetaWare Debugger or have chosen not to install the Digilent drivers, you can skip to the next section.

-To run the application from the console, use the following command:
+To run application from the console, use the following command:

 ```
    make run